blackfox113/censorshipbypassguide/docs/index.md

 Free subdomains can be used for these proxies, found here: [DigitalPlat](https://dash.domain.digitalplat.org).

+(We don't get paid we just like the service and I use it my self.)

 > **Warning:** We are not responsible for any damages that may occur while attempting censorship circumvention.
 This guide exists as an educational resource for people to learn about censorship.